fabhari/SVT/README.md

 step 4 : go ping this company name with that pi to fecth linkeidn and facebook details one by one..and populate in the left panel.
 Step 5 :
 step 6 :  get analytics of that company - futurel..

+Best test cases for other extension.
+-jp morngan chase